 Bad Rosalind Krauss

-Informal Analysis
+Rude Forms

-Formal analysis can give architecture conceptual transparency through mathematical precision and thus a claim to truth.
-During most of the twentieth century, modernists rooted their work in classical precedent with this formula. onsider for a moment some stuff that cannot readily be explained in this way: Stonehenge, leopard spots, a mountain in the Himalayas.
-These things seemingly nothing in common until you begin to draw them.
+Formal analysis can give architecture conceptual transparency through mathematical precision, and thus, a claim to truth.
+During most of the twentieth century, modernists rooted their work in classical precedent with this formula.
+Consider for a moment some stuff that cannot readily be explained in this way: Stonehenge, Leopard spots, a mountain in the Himalayas.
+These things seemingly have nothing in common until you begin to draw them.
 Laid out against a grid or a set of coordinates, they come in and out of focus.
-They tend to misbehave as they are subjected to the interpretive frameworks of formal analysis; they occupy those geometrical rules informally.
-They do not reduce to any clear diagram, massing, or algorithm. hey align, but typically they deviate from normal.
+They tend to misbehave as they are subjected to the interpretive frameworks of formal analysis; they only ever occupy geometrical rules informally.
+They cannot reduce to any clear diagram, massing, or algorithm.
+They align at times, but more typically they deviate from norms.
 Their imperfections—high tolerance, low resolution, dull finish—are rather difficult to pin down.
 To us, these case studies reveal the potential for constructing a set of internally inconsistent things.
-They are rude forms that require an accepting approach toward high tolerance and shim details whenever necessary.
-These words are normally reserved for pointing out bad craft in architecture. we have grown fond of these specific forms of badness, and hope to expand on their appeal here under the self-contradictory heading: informal analysis.
+To do so, we follow a technique we call “informal analysis,” adding thick coats of paint, butted corners and shimmed details whenever necessary to bridge the gaps.
+Perhaps you’ll say that paint, butts and shims alongside gaps, point toward bad craft in architecture.
+Yet we have grown fond of this sort of badness, and hope to expand on its appeal here through the work done on some rude stone monuments from the Neolithic period called dolmens.
+These prehistoric structures, made of rude rather than hewn stones, gave us the idea to call our informally assembled analytical models: Rude Forms.

-In particular, we would like to concentrate on one such object that is difficult to pin down: a monument from the Neolithic period often referred to as a dolmen.
-These prehistoric structures date from around 4BC.
-We don’t know much about them despite many efforts to uncover a logic for their being, their utility and societal role.
-What we do knowor we imagine we knowcomes from simply looking at the stone remains and interpreting them.
-It is difficult to call them buildings because their monumental parts do not produce distinctly habitable interiors; the inner chambers seem too small to be occupied in any way we know how to live.
-It is not surprising that there are a variety of interpretations for dolmens since they preexist any kind of disciplinary norms.
-They are not architecture they are not art, not tools, not natural formations.
-We don’t really know what they are.
-One thing is certain: dolmens produce hesitation in our ability to read them with any degree of certainty. espite all the ambiguity, dolmens are dolmens and you know one when you see one.
+Dolmens date from around 4000–3000 BC.
+We don’t know much about them despite many efforts to uncover a logic for their being, their utility or social role.
+What we do know—or we imagine we know—comes from simply looking at the stone remains and interpreting them.
+It is difficult to call them buildings because their monumental parts do not produce distinctly habitable interiors; the inner rooms appear too small to be occupied in any way we know how to live.
+If they are not clear to architecture, perhaps they could be understood through anthropology, archaeology, or astronomy.
+It is not surprising that there are various interpretations for dolmens since they preexist any kind of disciplinary norms.
+They are not only architecture, not just art, not merely tools, not purely landscape.
+We don’t quite know what they are.
+One thing is certain: dolmens produce hesitation in our ability to read them with any degree of certainty.
+Despite all the ambiguity, dolmens are dolmens and you know one when you see one.